Loop coproduct in Morse and Floer homology: Introduction

 In~\S\ref{sec:other-coproducts} we restrict to positive symplectic homology on the symplectic side, respectively to loop homology rel constant loops on the topological side.
-We relate there a secondary coproduct defined by Abbondandolo and Schwarz in~\cite{AS-product-structures} to the varying weights coproduct and deduce the fact that it corresponds under the isomorphism $\Psi$ (restricted to the positive range) to the loop coproduct (\S\ref{sec:varying-weights-AS-coproduct}).
+We relate there the coproduct $\lambda^F$ resulting from~\S\ref{sec:A2+symp} to the other secondary coproducts mentioned above, thus proving Theorem~\ref{thm:main1}.
+In particular, this implies that the secondary coproduct defined by Abbondandolo and Schwarz in~\cite{AS-product-structures} corresponds under the isomorphism $\Psi$ (restricted to the positive range) to the loop coproduct.
 For completeness, we also give a direct proof of this last fact in~\S\ref{sec:symplectic-Morse-coproducts}.

+In~\S\ref{sec:spheres} we compute the extended coproducts on reduced loop homology of odd-dimensional spheres $S^n$.
+For $n\ge 3$ these coproducts are canonical, but for $n=1$ one sees explicitly the dependence on the choice of auxiliary data discussed in~\S\ref{sec:reduced}.

-In the Appendix we lead a complete discussion of local systems on free loop spaces and their behaviour with respect to the loop product and coproduct.
-Local systems are unavoidable in the context of non-orientable manifolds~\cite{Laudenbach-CS,Abouzaid-cotangent}, and also in the context of the correspondence between symplectic homology of $T^*M$ and loop space homology of $M$~\cite{Kragh,Abouzaid-cotangent,AS-corrigendum}.
-On the other hand, they can be useful in applications~\cite{Albers-Frauenfelder-Oancea}.
+The Appendix contains a complete discussion of local systems on free loop spaces and their behaviour with respect to the loop product and coproduct.
+Local systems are unavoidable in the context of manifolds which are not orientable~\cite{Laudenbach-CS,Abouzaid-cotangent}, and also in the context of the correspondence between symplectic homology of $D^*M$ and loop space homology of $M$~\cite{Kragh,Abouzaid-cotangent,AS-corrigendum}.
+They also proved useful in applications~\cite{Albers-Frauenfelder-Oancea}.

-{\bf Acknowledgements.} The second author is grateful for support over the years from the Institute for Advanced Study, and in particular during the academic year 2019-20.
+{\bf Acknowledgements. } The first author thanks Stanford University, Institut Mittag--Leffler, and the Institute for Advanced Study for their hospitality over the duration of this project.
+The second author is grateful for support over the years from the Institute for Advanced Study, especially from Helmut Hofer, and in particular during the academic year 2019-2020.
+The third author thanks Helmut Hofer and the Institute for Advanced Study for their hospitality over the duration of this project.
 The third author was partially funded by the Agence Nationale de la Recherche, France under the grants MICROLOCAL ANR-15-CE40-0007 and ENUMGEOM ANR-18-CE40-0009.
+In its late stages, this work has also benefited from support provided to the third author by the University of Strasbourg Institute for Advanced Study (USIAS) for a Fellowship, within the French national programme "Investment for the future" (IdEx-Unistra).